We invite students provisionally offered a place to study at Aston University for 2024 to apply for an Aston Forward Scholarship worth £5,000.

 - You must be classified as a home fee payer and in receipt of UK student support funding.

-- You must be qualified to receive student support funding as part of the finance arrangements for new students starting their degree programmes between 1st September 2021 and the 31st August 2022.
+- You must be qualified to receive student support funding as part of the finance arrangements for new students starting their degree programmes between September 2024 and August 2025.

 - If you have your fees paid by a sponsor you will not be eligible for an Aston Scholarship (eg a government grant to cover all or part of the tuition fees or a scholarship directly from business).

-- For 2021 entry, your income assessment, carried out by the Student Loans Company (SLC), must be finalised by 24 September 2021, with all required evidence submitted and received to SLC by 10 September 2021.
+- For 2024 entry, your income assessment, carried out by the Student Loans Company (SLC), must be finalised by 13th November 2023.
 This is so that the University is able to confirm you are eligible to receive any scholarship you have been provisionally awarded.
+You do NOT need to take out a loan, just undertake the financial assessment.

 As well as meeting all of the above eligibility criteria, you must meet at least one of the below selection criteria.
 Please note, priority for scholarships will be given to those students who meet more than one of the selection criteria and whose essay questions are chosen by our assessors: